Small-World-Electronics/tamago/README.md

 You can install that with `pip install pygame`
 We also depend on tkinter, but I think that comes by default...

+## Program Layout

+- The main area is a large box where you type in your code.
+- To the left is the stack display, where you can see the top 25 elements on the stack.
+- Above is the contents of the first 8 variables.
+There are 256 available, but only the first 8 are displayed.
+- Below are the main program controls.

 ## Language

 The language is a modified version of the [uxntal](https://wiki.xxiivv.com/site/uxntal.html) used on the [Varvara Computer](https://wiki.xxiivv.com/site/varvara.html).